AU-Master-Thesis/thesis/sections/5-discussion/future-work.typ

 #import "../../lib/mod.typ": *
 == Future Work

+#todo[future work intro]

 === Verify simulation results in a Real World setup
+#k[do this]

 === Use ray casting instead of sampling an SDF image of the environment
+#jonas[If you have time you can quickly skim over these notes, and let us know which seem most relevant, and which make no sense?]
 #kristoffer[
   Obstacle/SDF node will not work if the environment is not static.
 ]